jamescherti/easysession.el/README.md

 ## Installation

-The `easysession` package can be installed from MELPA by adding the following to your init.el:
+The `easysession` package can be installed from MELPA by adding the following to your Emacs init file:
 ```
 (use-package easysession
   :ensure t